DanielWinning/lemp-setup/README.md

 > To add:
 > - Install composer
-> - Install nodejs/npm (and update to latest stable)
+> - Install nodejs/npm (and update to the latest stable release)
 > - Cloning from repo
+> - Opcache setup